- Who we are

 The assessor will present various activities to elicit any behaviours and communication styles that are directly related to a diagnosis of ASD.
 The assessor will observe behaviours during this assessment to obtain information that will inform diagnosis, treatment planning, and educational placement and support where appropriate.
 Where the assessment is completed with children, parents are not present during this assessment.
 This is to enable the child to engage in the activities without seeking any reassurance or prompts from parents and allows us to full assess their interactions and behaviours unaided.

 Will a diagnosis be reached at the end of these assessments?

-Once the screening conversation and initial assessment have been completed, the Clinical Psychologist you are working with will arrange to meet with you to share the outcomes.
+Once the screening conversation and initial assessment have been completed, the practitioner you are working with will arrange to meet with you to share the outcomes.
 This will be an opportunity to think about the initial findings and to discuss whether further assessment is needed or wanted.
 A diagnosis would not be given at this stage of the assessment process.

 It is important to note that once a diagnosis of ASD is given, it cannot be rescinded for any reason and will remain with the child/person throughout their adult life.
 Regardless as to whether your child receives a diagnosis of ASD or not a report will be provided detailing the strengths and weaknesses of your child and some recommendations for support.